Topyster Muga

-Topyster Namasaka Muga, (born 1982) is a Kenyan telecommunication and fintech specialist, who is the chief executive and founder of Prosper App.
+Topyster Namasaka Muga (born 1982) is a Kenyan telecommunication and fintech specialist, who is the chief executive and founder of Prosper App.
 Before launching her own venture in July 2020, she was senior director of Financial Inclusion Africa, at Visa Inc., based in Nairobi.
 Prior to that, she headed Airtel Money in Kenya.

 Early life and education

-She was born in Mumias, an urban center nestled in the western part of Kenya.
-She was raised alongside five brothers by her mother, who was a fishmonger by trade.
-Her father, a court prosecutor in Kakamega, was a polygamist man who married 4 wives and sired 16 children.
+Muga was born in Mumias, an urban center nestled in the western part of Kenya.
+She was raised alongside five brothers by her mother, who was a fishmonger.
+Her father, a court prosecutor in Kakamega, was a polygamist who married four wives and sired 16 children.

-She attended Mumias Central Primary School and later Alliance Girls' Secondary School where she sat for her KCSE exams.
-Upon completing high school, she enrolled at Strathmore University to pursue IMIS Higher Diploma.
-She was awarded Best Student.
+Muga attended Mumias Central Primary School and later Alliance Girls' Secondary School, where she sat for her KCSE exams.
+Upon completing high school, she enrolled at Strathmore University to pursue the IMIS Higher Diploma.
+She was named Best Student.

-In 2005, Muga was admitted into The Jomo Kenyatta Institute of Agriculture and Technology for a bachelor's degree in Information Technology.
-She graduated in the top 1% of her class two years later with a First Class Honours.
+In 2005, Muga was admitted into Jomo Kenyatta University of Agriculture and Technology to earn a bachelor's degree in Information Technology.
+She graduated in the top 1% of her class two years later with First Class Honours.

 She is an MBA holder from Institut Européen d'Administration des Affaires courtesy of the INSEAD MBA'75 Nelson Mandela Endowed Scholarship fund.